 Unfortunately, unlocking the Island Designer app takes quite a bit of time.
-You will have to put your island almost totally together before you’re able to change the landscape of your island, which can be a bit frustrating.
-In order to get the terraforming app, you’ll have to finish Project K, Tom Nook’s assignment to get K.K.
-Slider to come perform on your island.
-That means, to even finish Project K, you’ll have to complete a fair amount of tasks.
+You will have to put your island almost totally together before you’re able to change your island’s landscape, which can be a bit frustrating.
+To get the terraforming app, you’ll have to finish Project K, Tom Nook’s assignment, to get KK.
+Slider to come and perform on your island.
+That means that to even finish Project K, you’ll have to complete a fair amount of tasks.

-Getting the three-star rating is not as difficult as you might think.
-Once you get the villagers on the island, place some furniture around and plant a bunch of flowers and trees.
+Getting a three-star rating is not as difficult as you might think.
+Once you get the villagers on the island, place some furniture around and plant many flowers and trees.
 This should help increase your island rating a little faster, particularly in the beginning.

 Unlockables for the Island Designer app

 There are eight different paths for you to choose from and unlock.
-The stone, brick, dark dirt, arched tile, sand, terra-cotta, and wooden paths will all cost around 2,000 Nook Miles.
+The stone, brick, dark dirt, arched tile, sand, terracotta, and wooden paths will cost around 2,000 Nook Miles.
 Additionally, there is the Custom Design path, which costs 2,300 Nook Miles.
-Each path is a little different aesthetically and, as trivial as it sounds, each path will make a different noise when you walk on it.
+Each path is a little different aesthetically.
+As trivial as it sounds, each path will make additional noise when you walk on it.
 It’s fun to play around and see what path makes your island look (and sound) better.

-You’ll also have the chance to unlock the waterscaping and cliff-construction permits.
-You’ll have to buy them separately, but these two apps are the primary way to change your island’s overall look.
+You’ll also have the chance to unlock the waterscaping and cliff construction permits.
+You’ll have to buy them separately, but these two apps are the primary ways to change your island’s overall look.
 Each of these additions costs 6,000 Nook Miles.
-Although it is a bit of a steep cost, it is worth it to be able to change everything.
+Although it is a bit of a steep cost, it is worth it to change everything.

 Using the Island Designer app

 Before diving into terraforming, it may be beneficial to plot out or get an idea of how you want your island to look.
-There are plenty of tools online to help you get an idea of what you want your island to come together as.
-One of the most helpful ways to plan out your island is to use Fichman’s Island Planner tool, which can help you design how your island will look from the sky.
+There are plenty of tools online to help you get an idea of how you want your island to come together.
+One of the most helpful ways to plan out your island is to use Fichman’s Island Planner tool to design how your island will look from the sky.

-To dig the initial trench of water, simple press A. If you connect a few more tiles of water to one another, pressing A around an edge will round it out.
-Pressing A a third time will remove the tile of water completely.
+To dig the initial trench of water, press A. If you connect a few more water tiles, pressing A around an edge will round it out.
+Pressing A a third time will remove the tile of water altogether.

-Bridges span about four water tiles, which is important to keep in mind when creating a new river.
-The tiles on each side of the river have to be even and flush for three or four tiles per side in order to support a bridge, so keep an eye open for this when creating new rivers.
+Bridges span about four water tiles, which is essential to keep in mind when creating a new river.
+The tiles on each side of the river have to be flush for three or four tiles per side to support a bridge, so keep an eye open for this when creating new rivers.

 It’s also worth noting that characters can jump across one tile of water.
-This is the perfect way to create little stones for the character to cross without having to pay for a new bridge.
-However, villagers will not be able to cross the river without a bridge; they do not jump.
+This is the perfect way to create little stones for the character to cross without paying for a new bridge.
+However, villagers will not cross the river without a bridge; they do not jump.

 Building waterfalls is also possible with the waterscaping tool.
-In order to create a new waterfall (or expand an existing one), you’ll need to be at the base of the cliff you want your waterfall on.
-From there, equip the waterscaping tool and break into the cliff, which will create a waterfall on the edgemost square.
-If you want to remove a waterfall, you’ll have to fill it in at the top of the cliff.
+To create a new waterfall (or expand an existing one), you’ll need to be at the base of the cliff you want your waterfall on.
+From there, equip the waterscaping tool and break into the cliff, which will create a waterfall.
+To remove a waterfall, fill it in at the top of the cliff.

 It’s also worth saying that villagers will not be able to scale cliffs.
-In order to allow villagers to access higher areas, you’ll need to build an incline leading up to where you want them to be.
+To allow villagers to access higher areas, you’ll need to build an incline leading up to where you want them to be.
 This also will impact villagers who have homes on cliffs with no inclines.

 If you put tiles of the same path together, you’ll be able to make rounded corners as well.
-After pressing A to lay the tile down, press A again and this will round the corner.
-Pressing A a third time will remove the tile completely.
+After pressing A to lay the tile down, press A again, which will round the corner.
+Pressing A a third time will remove the tile.
 This gives players a chance to get creative with how they create the paths on their island.
 Hearts, for example, are popular items to create out of tiles.
-Simply lay down a 3-by-3 square pattern with one corner missing, then round out the two sides nearest the empty corner.
+Lay down a 3-by-3 square pattern with one corner missing, then round out the two sides nearest the empty corner.

 Although there are different tile paths, each one functions a little differently.
 The grassy, dirt, dark dirt, and sand paths are the only types that you’ll be able to dig into.
 This also means that these are the only types of pathways that you’ll be able to plant flowers and trees on.
-Terra-cotta, wooden, stone, arch tiles, and brick tiles will stop flowers from growing, which can be helpful in keeping too many flowers from growing in an area.
+Terracotta, wooden, stone, arch tiles, and brick tiles will stop flowers from growing, helping keep too many flowers from growing in an area.

-One of the best ways to really take advantage of the paths is to use them to help map out where your infrastructure will lie.
+One of the best ways to take advantage of the paths is to help map out where your infrastructure will lie.
 For example, villager houses in the game are 6-by-6 squares.
 You can use the dirt path to lay squares where you want to place this house.
 This ensures that every time you move a villager’s house, it ends up in the exact place you wanted.
-Additionally, when building a structure over a path, the path will automatically disappear and be replaced with the standard grass.
+Additionally, when building a structure over a path, the path will automatically disappear and be replaced by the common grass.

 You can also layer some custom designs with standard paths.
-In order to do this, your custom design has to have at least one transparent pixel.
-Then, simply lay out your normal path the way you want it then put the custom design over it.
+To do this, your custom design has to have at least one transparent pixel.
+Lay your standard path the way you want it, then put the custom design over it.

-Custom designs are nice because they’re easy to update.
-If you find that you want to change an aspect of your custom design path, simply access the Custom Design app in your NookPhone.
-If you change the design in the Custom Design app, the change will automatically appear on all the corresponding squares that are already laid out.
+Custom designs are lovely because they’re easy to update.
+If you find that you want to change an aspect of your custom design path, access the Custom Design app in your NookPhone.
+If you switch the design in the Custom Design app, the change will automatically appear on all the corresponding squares already laid out.